Discovering Causal Signals in Images: Observational causal discovery

 Randomized experiments are the gold standard for causal inference \citep{Pearl00}.
-Like a child may drop a toy to probe the nature of gravity, experiments rely on interventions to reveal the causal relations between variables of interest.
-However, experiments are often expensive, unethical, or impossible to conduct.
-In these situations, we must discern cause from effect purely through observational data and without the ability to intervene \citep{steyvers2003inferring}.
-This is the domain of \emph{observational causal inference}.
+Like a child may drop a toy to probe the nature of gravity, these experiments rely on interacting with the world to reveal causal relations between variables of interest.
+When such experiments are expensive, unethical, or impossible to conduct, we must discern cause from effect using observational data only, and without the ability to intervene \citep{steyvers2003inferring}.
+This is the domain of \emph{observational causal discovery}.

+In the absence of any assumptions, the determination of causal relations between random variables given samples from their joint distribution is fundamentally impossible \citep{Pearl00,PetMooJanSch14}.
+However, it may still be possible to determine a plausible causal structure in practice.
+For joint distributions that occur in the real world, the different causal interpretations may not be equally likely.
+That is, the causal direction between typical variables of interest may leave a detectable signature in their joint distribution.
+We shall exploit this insight to build a classifier for determining the cause-effect relation between two random variables from samples of their joint distribution.